A pharmacist helping a customer in a pharmacy

 Once you have obtained an in-state license and wish to expand into other states, you can then begin the process of obtaining an out-of-state pharmacy license in that state.
 The application is similar to the in-state one, but you must verify that you hold a resident license in your domiciled state.

-As you prepare for your pharmacy license application, you may need to have the following on hand:
+As you prepare for your pharmacy license application, you may need to have a number of items on hand.
+(Actual requirements can vary by state.)

 • Incorporation (corporation) or formation (LLC) documents